oVirt/ovirt-site/source/feature/glusterfs-storage-domain.html.md

 ### Setting up a GlusterFS storage volume for using it as a storage domain

+*   NOTE: You can choose the use the VDSM host itself to serve GlusterFS volume or any other non-VDSM host should work too
 *   Creating GlusterFS volume manually
     -   Use GlusterFS cli to create a volume with sufficient space to be used as oVirt storage domain
     -   Set the GlusterFS volume options as specified in the Pre-req section (see above)